-The University of Tasmania currently manages several properties across Tasmania, as well as some facilities in New South Wales, South Australia, Western Australia and Northern Territory.
-In its unique location, the University has properties that border protected areas and reserves.
+In its unique location, the University has plenty of green spaces and properties that border protected areas and reserves.
+These spaces are open to all students, staff and the local community.
 The University has a social and environmental responsibility to manage, maintain and improve the natural elements found on each of its properties to best practice standards, as well as to meet legal requirements and be in line with regional natural resource management strategies and frameworks.

 Nature Positive Pledge

 We have joined a global network of 400+ universities on a Nature Positive journey.
 Launched by UN Environmental Program in collaboration with the University of Oxford to commit to enhancing the university’s positive impacts on nature (both land and aquatic ecosystems) and restoring species and ecosystems that have been harmed by the impacts of a university and its activities.